 "Chr.
 Hansen's solution produces results that are consistent with chemical nematicides – and gives us amazing yield increases in sugarcane."

-The microbes feed on the plant exudates reducing the signalling molecules that attract the nematodes and produce active metabolites which are organic molecules, distracting the nematodes from feeding on the roots and protecting the plant throughout its lifecycle.
+The microbes feed on the plant exudates reducing the signaling molecules that attract the nematodes and produce active metabolites which are organic molecules, distracting the nematodes from feeding on the roots and protecting the plant throughout its lifecycle.

 This results in significantly less hatching and infiltration of nematodes.
 Trial studies undertaken with our partners have revealed a reduction in juveniles, females and eggs of up to 90%.